 I am currently completing the study “The Pathos of Christian Heroism: Abbo of Saint-Germain’s Wars of the City of Paris.”
 Here I explore how the Frankish poet Abbo drew from Carolingian traditions of literary horror and military heroism to offer a new vision of Christian warfare against the Northmen in his epic poem at the end of the ninth century.

 At the University of Tennessee I teach undergraduate and graduate courses on early medieval Europe, the Carolingian Empire and medieval intellectual history.
-I also serve on the Steering Committee for the Marco Institute.
 Before coming to the University of Tennessee, I taught at Furman University in Greenville, SC, and the University of Virginia.

 Early medieval Europe, Carolingian Empire, cultural and intellectual history, horror, medieval Christianity.

 Ph.D., University of Virginia